Vietnam.vn - Nền tảng quảng bá Việt Nam

 Propose 2 options

-Specifically, preferential regulations on registration fees within 5 years, including exemption for the first 3 years (from March 1, 2022 to February 28, 2025), 50% reduction for the next 2 years (from March 1, 2025 to February 28, 2027) for battery-powered electric cars specified in Decree 10 (after assessing the impact of the policy of exemption and reduction of registration fees; referring to international experience on registration fees, as well as through many meetings to discuss and agree between Government leaders and relevant ministries and branches).
+Specifically, preferential regulations on registration fees for 5 years, including exemption for the first 3 years (from March 1, 2022 to February 28, 2025), 50% reduction for the next 2 years (from March 1, 2025 to February 28, 2027) for battery-powered electric cars specified in Decree 10 (after assessing the impact of the policy of exemption and reduction of registration fees; referring to international experience on registration fees, as well as through many meetings to discuss and agree between Government leaders and relevant ministries and branches).

 Option 2, study exempting 100% of registration fees for the remaining 2 years, from February 1, 2025 to February 28, 2027, instead of reducing 50% as prescribed.
 This option is considered to further encourage green transportation, according to the direction of Deputy Prime Minister Tran Hong Ha in Notice No. 08/TB-VPCP dated January 8, 2025 of the Government Office.

 However, the Ministry of Finance said that 6 months before the end of the preferential period on registration fees within 5 years, this agency will summarize, evaluate and propose for the next period.
-If implementing according to this plan, it is necessary to develop a Decree amending and supplementing Decree 10. " Therefore, the Ministry of Finance is leaning towards plan 1 " - the Ministry of Finance stated.
+If implementing according to this plan, it is necessary to develop a Decree amending and supplementing Decree 10. " Therefore, the Ministry of Finance is inclined towards plan 1 " - the Ministry of Finance stated.

 Source